core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 Endpoints communicating with Group OSCORE need, in addition to the OSCORE input parameters, also to be provisioned with information about the group(s) and other endpoints in the group(s).

-The Group Manager is an entity responsible for the group, including the Group Identifier (Gid), as well as Sender ID and Recipient ID of the group members (see {{sec-group-manager}}).
+The Group Manager is an entity responsible for the group, including the Group Identifier (Gid) used as ID Context, as well as the Sender ID and Recipient ID of the group members (see {{sec-group-manager}}).
 The Group Manager records the public keys of endpoints joining the group and provides information about the group and its members to other members.

 An endpoint receives the Group Identifier and OSCORE input parameters, including its own Sender ID, from the Group Manager upon joining the group.
 That Sender ID is valid only within that group, and is unique within the group.
 Endpoints which are configured only as silent servers do not have a Sender ID.

-A group member can retrieve public keys and other information associated to another group member from the Group Manager, with which it can generate the Recipient Context.
+A group member can retrieve from the Group Manager the public key and other information associated to another group member, with which it can generate the corresponding Recipient Context.
 An application can configure a group member to asynchronously retrieve information about Recipient Contexts, e.g. by Observing {{RFC7641}} the Group Manager to get updates on the group membership.

 According to this specification, it is RECOMMENDED to use a Group Manager as described in {{I-D.ietf-ace-key-groupcomm-oscore}}, where the join process is based on the ACE framework for authentication and authorization in constrained environments {{I-D.ietf-ace-oauth-authz}}.
 Further details about how public keys can be handled and retrieved in the group is out of the scope of this document.

+The Group Manager may serve additional entities acting as signature checkers, e.g. intermediary gateways.
+These entities do not join a group as members, but can retrieve public keys of group members from the Group Manager, in order to verify counter signatures of group messages.
+A signature checker is required to be authorized for retrieving public keys of members in a specific group from the Group Manager.
+To this end, the same method mentioned above and based on the ACE framework can be used.

 ## Management of Group Keying Material # {#sec-group-key-management}